tommasop00/EasyBank/cmake-build-debug/test/lib/googletest/docs/advanced.md

 customize how the value appears in googletest's output without affecting code that relies on the behavior of its `<<` operator.

-If you want to print a value `x` using googletest's value printer yourself, just call `::testing::PrintToString(x)`, which returns an `std::string`:
+If you want to toString a value `x` using googletest's value printer yourself, just call `::testing::PrintToString(x)`, which returns an `std::string`:

 ```c++